pnp/PnP-Sites-Core/Core/Documentation.md

 > ##### Return value
 > The target item matching the find predicate

+## Core.Framework.Provisioning.Model.BaseNavigationKind

+Base abstract class for the navigation kinds (global or current)

+### Properties

+#### StructuralNavigation
+Defines the Structural Navigation settings of the site
+#### ManagedNavigation
+Defines the Managed Navigation settings of the site

+## Core.Framework.Provisioning.Model.CurrentNavigation

+The Current Navigation settings for the Provisioning Template

+### Fields

+####
+The site inherits the Global Navigation settings from its parent
+####
+The site uses Structural Global Navigation
+####
+The site uses Structural Local Current Navigation
+####
+The site uses Managed Global Navigation
+### Properties

+#### NavigationType
+Defines the type of Current Navigation

+## Core.Framework.Provisioning.Model.CurrentNavigationType

+Defines the type of Current Navigation

+### Fields

+#### Inherit
+The site inherits the Global Navigation settings from its parent
+#### Structural
+The site uses Structural Global Navigation
+#### StructuralLocal
+The site uses Structural Local Current Navigation
+#### Managed
+The site uses Managed Global Navigation

 ## Core.Framework.Provisioning.Model.CustomAction

 Domain Object for custom actions associated with a SharePoint list, Web site, or subsite.